joagre/ratatoskr/ideas/r.md

   large amounts of data efficiently.
 However, there are limits to Satie's purity; no monads.

-### A fusion of application and scripting language
+### A fushion of application and scripting language

 * Satie aims to strike a balance between a fully-fledged application language and a scripting language, as highlighted by the reasons